laupierre/RNA-Seq_mouse_pipeline/README.md

 The containers are built following this example for STAR:
 apptainer build star.sif singularity_star.def

-The RNA-Seq pipeline is inside the rnaseq_mouse.sh file and can be submitted to qsub using the following PBS file.
+The RNA-Seq pipeline is coded inside the rnaseq_mouse.sh file and can be submitted to qsub using the following PBS file.

 ###########
 #!/bin/bash